Source Matching and Hiss:

 In terms of stage presentation, both the IEMs are quite similar than otherwise.
 Both have a cube shaped stage and a touch forward placement.
 Zeus has a slightly larger stage and a more precise imaging.
 Zeus is also a tier above the Phantom in all of the non-tonal aspects such as resolution, separation, layering, transparency and detail retrieval.
 But the 2 IEMs differ greatly in the tuning and tone.
 Zeus has a bit of a mid-centric tuning with a neutral-bright overall tone, while the Phantom has a warm tone.
 While Zeus is a bit mid-centric, I would say, it is more linear than the phantom when considering the entire spectrum.

 Zeus goes for a more neutral bass that is technically proficient but weak in terms of power next to Phantom’s bass.
 In the mid-range, Zeus displays better balance between the lower and upper midrange.
 As a result, male and female vocals and all the instruments are given equal weightage.
-Phantom’s midrange is simply thick but I wouldn’t call it full-bodies.
+Phantom’s midrange is simply thick but I wouldn’t call it full-bodied.
 Zeus’ midrange is not thick, but it is full-bodied.
 Zeus also displays better transparency and resolution in the midrange.
 While the Phantom goes for a toned down treble, Zeus goes for a tipped up treble that results in the overall neutral-bright tone of the IEM.
 Phantom can be more forgiving than the Zeus but the Phantom’s lower treble peak can get harsh with the wrong type of music.